Exabyte-io/documentation/docs/workflow-designer/subworkflow-editor/actions-menu.md

 # Subworkflow Actions Menu Bar

-## Changing Subworkflow name
+## Edit Name

 Similarly to the re-naming procedure of the general parent workflow itself (see [this page](../header-menu.md)), each subworkflow component unit can be re-named appropriately from its original default "Empty Subworkflow" name (when a new workflow is being created from scratch), or "New Subworkflow" (when a new subworkflow is being added to an existing workflow).

 The subworkflow name is visible at the left-end of the subworkflow actions menu bar, next to the general logo for subworkflows <i class="zmdi zmdi-dot-circle-alt zmdi-hc-border"></i> used throughout the Exabyte platform.
 Instructions on how this name can be changed are to be found [in this page](../../general/actions/name.md).

-## Inserting Add-ons
+## Insert Add-ons

 On the right-hand side of the subworkflow actions menu bar, a series of buttons and a number spinner are present.
 The first one of these, starting from the left, is a three-dotted drop-down menu button allowing for the insertion of further Add-on subworkflows to the overall workflow flowchart, in addition to those already described in the final section of [this page](../header-menu.md).

 For example, through this drop-down menu the user can add a "Convergence" subworkflow add-on for performing preliminary convergence tests on DFT input parameters.
-Such convergence add-on is extensively reviewed in its corresponding [documentation page](../../workflows/modifiers/convergence-algorithms.md).
+Such convergence add-on is extensively reviewed in its corresponding [documentation page](../../workflows/addons/convergence-algorithms.md).

 Following any such addition, the resulting sorted and complete list of subworkflows will always be shown on the left-hand sidebar of the Designer interface.

-## Adding Subworkflows
+## Add Subworkflows

 To create a new subworkflow and insert it as part of the general workflow flowchart, click on the “plus” sign <i class="zmdi zmdi-plus zmdi-hc-border"></i> on the right-end of the actions menu bar.
 The following dialog will open: